ar90n/sdviz/README.md

 What is sdviz ?
 ===============
-sdviz stands for Simple Dava Visualizer.
+sdviz stands for Simple Data Visualizer.
-I developed this library to show image, chart and text data and intaract with them by C++ simply.
+I developed this library to show image, chart and text data and interact to them by C++.
 sdviz contains http and websocket server.
 So users can access these data using Web browser.

 Installation